3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Discussion

-The new technique can also be applied to obtain multi-scale 3D B-fields and dust properties using multi-wavelength dust polarization observations of nearby filamentary clouds such as Polaris Flare (\citealt{Panopoulou2015}), L1544 (\citealt{Clemens2016}), and IC5146 (\citealt{Wang2017, Wang2020}), and distant filaments such as M17 SWex (\citealt{Sugitani2019}), G34.43+0.24 (\citealt{Soam2019}) and DR21 (\citealt{Ching2022}), to fully understand their variations and impacts during low-mass and high-mass filament formation and evolution.
+Despite the above uncertainties, the general bending trend of the B-fields toward the densest region of G11 inferred from the starlight polarization efficiency and alignment physics remains unaffected.
+This new technique unlocks a potential to study 3D B-fields and dust properties in the multiple scale of star-forming regions from current and future polarimetric observations.
+The new technique can be applied to obtain multi-scale 3D B-fields and dust properties using multi-wavelength dust polarization observations of nearby filamentary clouds such as the Polaris Flare (\citealt{Panopoulou2015}), L1544 (\citealt{Clemens2016}), and IC5146 (\citealt{Wang2017, Wang2020}), and distant filaments such as M17 SWex (\citealt{Sugitani2019}), G34.43+0.24 (\citealt{Soam2019}) and DR21 (\citealt{Ching2022}), to fully understand their variations and impacts during low-mass and high-mass filament formation and evolution.
 The investigation of 3D B-fields and dust properties in other filamentary clouds will be presented further in future studies of our 3D-BLISS series.